-On the other hand, not paying for children's college frees up money for parents to continue working toward their own financial goals, like paying off a mortgage, saving for looming retirement, and more.
+On the other hand, not paying for their children’s college frees up money for parents to continue working toward their own financial goals, like paying off a mortgage, saving for looming retirement, and more.

 1. You Appreciate It More When You Pay Your Own Way

-College can cost anywhere from $10,000 to $70,000 per year — sometimes more — depending on where you’re from, where you go, and what you study.
 While not all students can be put into the same basket, example after example has shown that those who pay for at least part of their education value it more than those who don’t.

 2. You’re Free to Make Your Own Decisions

 Have you ever heard horror stories from young adults who feel stuck in a career because they “had” to major in a field that they weren’t interested in?
-This is often because their parents, ready to finance their children's education, also controlled where their kids went to school, what they studied, and more.
+This is often because their parents, ready to finance their children’s education, also controlled where their kids went to school, what they studied, where they interned, and more.

 Is it unfair for parents to have a say in where their children go to college and what they study if they’re footing the bill?
-That’s a tough question, but one that can you can avoid altogether if you're paying for college on your own.
+That’s a tough question, but one that you can avoid altogether if you’re paying for college on your own.